jhoblitt/puppet-selenium/README.md

 Usage
 -----

-The `selenium::server` class is used to setup a `standalone` Selnium instances to use a single server as a test node.
+The `selenium::server` class is used to setup a `standalone` Selenium instance to allow the use of a single server as a test node.
 The `selenium::hub` class acts as a proxy in front of one or more `selenium::node` instances.
 A hub + node(s) setup is refered to as a `Selenium grid`.
 Running `selenium::server` is similar to creating a `Selenium grid` by declaring `selenium::hub` and `selenium::node` on the same host.

 It is highly recommend that you read the [Selenium Grid documentation](http://docs.seleniumhq.org/docs/07_selenium_grid.jsp#what-is-selenium-grid)